Condominium conversion: Marketing and financing

 The marketing of the condos can be done either through a realtor or with in-house personnel.
 (As outlined above, a model unit should be used in the program.)
 Direct mail campaigns--mailing brochures into apartment complexes--are often very successful.
 Television spots on cable channels can be very productive as well.
 Another powerful marketing tool, one that should be taken into consideration going into the conversion, is an attractive financing package that can be made available to potential purchasers of the condos.

 Trends

 As of 2010 the trend of apartment complexes converting into condos is gaining momentum.
 The low interest rate affliction that has crippled apartment fundamentals for several quarters is driving the biggest condominium conversion boom in two decades.
 In markets across the country, condo developers are paying a premium to acquire and transform rental properties into condos.

 In 2007, most markets in the US experienced falls in mean condominium sales prices, and far fewer conversions are being performed.
 Some of the projects which have been completed are now selling at auction for discounted prices, or remain unsold.

+Some jurisdictions have adopted tenant protections in response to condominium conversion.
+In Washington, D.C., the Tenant Opportunity to Purchase Act was enacted in 1980 as part of the Rental Housing Conversion and Sale Act of 1980, which addressed rental-housing conversion and sale procedures.